LukasForst/SWA-TP-user-service/README.md

 This repo contains only simple pipelines - each commit to master is deployed to Docker Hub with `latest` tag and `/version` endpoint set.
 This repo is using Github Actions.

+- each commit to any branch is checked - all python doc tests are executed
+- each commit to master creates new `:latest` version with proper version on `/version` endpoint
+- each release (Github button Create Release) creates version with release tag `:x.y.z` and release number on `/version` endpoint